DamianArado/AngelList/README.md

-The homepage of AngelList redesigned using HTML, CSS and some JS.
+The homepage of AngelList.com redesigned using HTML, CSS and some JS.
 Better way to check my front end dev skills.
-💸
+💸🔥